-At age 14 in 1990, I started exhibiting mental illness symptoms.
-Although without reliable medication until age 21, I was able to graduate High School through some home school the last semester of my senior year, and through a week of school in an adolescent psychiatric hospital in Southern California called Mesa Vista.
+In 1990 at the age of 14, I started exhibiting mental illness symptoms.
+Although without reliable medication until age 21, I was able to graduate High School, through some home schooling the last semester of my senior year, as well as through a week of school in an adolescent psychiatric hospital in Southern California, called Mesa Vista.
 I was hospitalized two times there within a one-year period in their locked adolescent unit, both in 1994 and 1995 at age 17.
-This was through Kaiser Permanente Health Care, which my Dad utilized through his work insurance.
+This was through Kaiser Permanente Health Care, which my Dad utilized through his work’s health insurance.

 During my second concurrent stay in this adolescent hospital, which was only several months after the first, near the end of my stay, one of the counselors finally made the statement that he thought I might have schizophrenia.